tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 - **Escape**
 	- You and your team had discussed a a path through the tunnel system bellow fort raynault
 	- Slip into the rentas hold **stealth encounter**
-	- Natative
+	- Description tone and atmosphere
-		- temperature drops, thick damp air covers carved walls
+		- temperature drops, thick dam  p air covers carved walls
 		- Some people have told pearl of
 	-  meet deko
 	- Undead signals (make this an unavop)